Pace Band Generator

 - Choose

 Target finish timein hours, minutes, and seconds.
-The target badge should match the finish clock you intend to race before you review any split rows. - Set
+The summary should show the same target clock before you read any split table. - Set

-200 km, marker spacing larger than the race distance, more than500marker rows, or stop buffers that leave less than one minute of running time.
+200 km, targets below1 minute, marker spacing larger than the race, more than500marker rows, and stop buffers that leave less than1 minuteof running time.

 Interpreting Results: